atlasacademy/fgo-game-data-api/README.md

 ### Environment variables

 List of environment variables for the main app.
 All are required except noted:

 - `NA_GAMEDATA`: Required, path to NA gamedata's master folder
 - `JP_GAMEDATA`: Required, path to JP gamedata's master folder
 - `ASSET_URL`: Required, base URL for the game assets
+- `OPENAPI_URL`: Optional.
+Set the server URL in the openapi schema export.
 - `EXPORT_ALL_NICE`: Optional, default to `False`.
 If set to `True`, at start the app will generate nice data of all servant and CE and serve them at the `/export` endpoint.
 It's recommended to serve the files in the `/export` folder using nginx or equivalent webserver to lighten the load on the API server.
 - `DOCUMENTATION_ALL_NICE`: Optional, default to `False`.
 If set to `True`, there will be links to the exported all nice files in the documentation.
 - `LRU_CACHE_SIZE`: Optional, default to `128`.
 Cache size of the nice lru cache.